Streamline your processes, increase productivity, and encourage collaboration

 4. Collaborate more effectively

-Leverage O365 apps to hold video calls and meetings, collaborate simultaneously on files, plan and manage projects (and then assign tasks within each project to specific individuals) and schedule meetings.
+Leverage M365 apps to hold video calls and meetings, collaborate simultaneously on files, plan and manage projects (and then assign tasks within each project to specific individuals) and schedule meetings.

 5. Eliminate IT infrastructure costs

-Since O365 is in the cloud, you will no longer need to own and maintain a server to manage your email and internal file storage/sharing.
+Since M365 is in the cloud, you will no longer need to own and maintain a server to manage your email and internal file storage/sharing.
 No longer will you have to invest tens of thousands of dollars into server hardware and professional IT services to protect that hardware.
-When Office Interiors migrated to O365, we saved over $25,000 annually by eliminating these IT infrastructure costs!
+When Office Interiors migrated to M365, we saved over $25,000 annually by eliminating these IT infrastructure costs!

-First and foremost is the requirement of reliable internet access to use most of your O365 programs.
+First and foremost is the requirement of reliable internet access to use most of your M365 programs.
 Some of the applications (ex.
-Word, Excel, Outlook) have desktop versions, but they are only available at the higher subscription levels (Business Premium or Enterprise packages).
-The entry-level packages (Business Essentials) can only be used through a browser and require an internet connection.
+Word, Excel, Outlook) have desktop versions, but they are not available in the entry-level packages (Microsoft 365 Business Basic).
+Business Basic can only be used through a browser and requires an internet connection.

-Microsoft O365 pricing is based on the number of licenses (users) you want to purchase.
-There is not much price discrepancy between providers, virtually all resellers of O365 sell each license for the MSRP suggested by Microsoft.
-The table below shows the pricing for each of the three most popular packages; businesses that choose an annual commitment rather than a monthly renewal receive a discount.
+Microsoft 365 pricing is based on the number of licenses (users) you want to purchase.
+There is not much price discrepancy between providers, virtually all resellers of M365 sell each license for the MSRP suggested by Microsoft.
+The table below shows the pricing for each of the three most popular packages:

 On top of each of these license packages, there is a wide variety of add-ons that provide additional features, services or analytics.
 Much like subscription types, you don’t need to give every user every add-on; you can mix and match depending on the requirements of individual users.
 The next table breaks down a few of the most popular.